-If you are interested in purchasing our products for your food service, grocery or retail business, please contact us at firstname.lastname@example.org or give us a call at (604) 968-8124.
+If you are interested in purchasing our products for your food service, grocery or retail business, please contact us firstname.lastname@example.org or give us a call at (604) 968-8124.
 Our products are available on a bulk packaged, wholesale basis for use in food service environments or in 500ml, sealed deli containers for use in grocery and retail.
 And of course, a portion of our products are distributed through Food Bank channels in Metro Vancouver.
 Currently our Hearty Tomato Vegetable Soup is available for sale at all local Meridian Farm Markets, Jarry’s Market in Ladner, Pomme Natural Market in Port Coquitlam, Famous Foods and at The Loop Cafe at UBC.

 Where are Goodly Foods products made?

 All of our products are made on site in Commissary Connect’s industrial kitchen located in Vancouver.
-This is a new facility that is being built to the highest of standards with equipment and packaging materials that meet all regulatory guidelines.
-We are considered an anchor tenant at the commissary and will have our own private cooking station.
+This is a new facility that was built to the highest of standards with equipment and packaging materials that meet all regulatory guidelines.
+We are considered an anchor tenant at the commissary and have our own private cooking station.
 This site is also a B.C.
 Regional Food Hub.